Heat (1995 film): Factual basis

-Adamson went on to a successful career as a television and film producer, and died in 2008 at age 71.
-Michael Mann's 2009 film Public Enemies stated in its end credits "In memory of Chuck Adamson".
-As an additional inspiration for Hanna, in a 1995 interview Mann cited an unnamed man working internationally against drug cartels.
+Adamson went on to a successful career as a television and film producer, and he died in 2008 at age 71.
+Mann's 2009 film Public Enemies is dedicated to Adamson's memory.

-The character of Nate, played by Jon Voight, is based on real-life former career criminal and fence turned writer Edward Bunker, who served as a consultant to Mann on the film.
+The character of Nate played by Jon Voight is based on criminal-turned-author Edward Bunker, who served as a consultant to Mann on the film.

 Canceled TV series

 In 1979, Mann wrote a 180-page draft of Heat.
-He re-wrote it after making Thief in 1981 hoping to find a director to make it and mentioning it publicly in a promotional interview for his 1983 film The Keep.
+He rewrote it after making Thief in 1981, hoping to find a director to make it and mentioning it publicly in a promotional interview for his 1983 film The Keep.
 In the late 1980s, he offered the film to his friend, film director Walter Hill, who turned him down.
 Following the success of Miami Vice and Crime Story, Mann was to produce a new crime television show for NBC.
-He turned the script that would become Heat into a 90-minute pilot for a television series featuring the Los Angeles Police Department Robbery–Homicide division, featuring Scott Plank in the role of Hanna and Alex McArthur playing the character of Neil McCauley, renamed to Patrick McLaren.
-The pilot was shot in only nineteen days, atypical for Mann.
-The script was abridged down to almost a third of its original length, omitting many subplots that made it into Heat.
+He turned the script that would become Heat into a 90-minute pilot for a television series featuring the Los Angeles Police Department Robbery–Homicide division, featuring Scott Plank in the role of Hanna, and Alex McArthur playing the character of Neil McCauley, renamed to Patrick McLaren.

+The pilot was shot in nineteen days, atypical for Mann.
+The script was shortened to almost a third of its original length, omitting many subplots that made it into Heat.
 The network was unhappy with Plank as the lead actor, and asked Mann to recast Hanna's role.
 Mann declined and the show was canceled and the pilot aired on August 27, 1989, as a television film entitled L.A.
-Takedown which was later released on VHS and DVD in Europe.
+Takedown, which was eventually released on VHS and DVD in Europe.